CSCfi/csc-user-guide/docs/apps/materialsstudio.md

 # Materials Studio

-Materials Studio is a versatile modelling suite for building and performing quantum and classical simulations of molecules, materials, and nanostructures.
+Materials Studio is a versatile modelling suite for building and performing quantum and classical simulations of molecules, materials and nanostructures.

-!!!
-Note
+!!! warning "Note"
-    The national Materials Studio license provided by CSC ended at the end of 2022.
+    The national Materials Studio license provided by CSC was discontinued in 2022.
-    It is no longer available for use, starting 2023.
+    Since the beginning of 2023, it is no longer available.
 Please consider using, e.g., [Maestro](maestro.md) or [AMS](ams.md) instead.

-## References

-Please see method descriptions and log files in Materials Studio for details.
+    [Contact CSC Service Desk](../support/contact.md) if you need support in migrating your workflow.